polyanetuag/universe_/README.md

 ## 📚 About

-The project in question is a page that shows daily images of the universe, using *NASA's API*.
+The project in question is a page that shows daily images of the universe, using the *NASA's API*.